ElisaOu/Bloc5_Indus_d_algo_d_apprentissage_auto_et_automatisation_processus_decision/README.md

 Most of late check-outs come from mobile with longer and more frequent delays.

-- Applying a threshold means fixing issues but also missing opportunities of consecutive rents as the car would not be available during a given time for another rent.
+-Applying a threshold means fixing issues but also missing opportunities of consecutive rents as the car would not be available during a given time for another rent.

 To balance both effects the threshold needs to be set as low as possible and on a limited scope.